-Alternatives (and its affiliates).
-Specifically, personnel from Ariel's legal, compliance, finance, human resources, and IT departments, as well as limited portions of our operations, communications and institutional client & investor relations departments, provide services to both Ariel and Ariel Alternatives (and its affiliates).
+Ariel and Project Level have entered into a shared services agreement wherein Ariel has agreed to provide certain personnel, space, equipment, telephones and all other goods, services and other things required by Project Level and its affiliates.
+Specifically, personnel from Ariel's legal, compliance, finance, human resources, technology, operations, communications and institutional client & investor relations departments provide services to Ariel and Project Level (and its affiliates).